 MongoDB

-1. Installing mongoDB
+1. Run mongoDB server (docker)

 Go to the Official Image of mongo: